 The macOS download and update process is quite long, from half an hour to hours.
 You'd better connect your Mac to the power source when you conduct the macOS download and update procedure.

-After you have finished the preparations mentioned above, you can get down to download macOS Monterey to update your Mac.
+After you have finished the preparations mentioned above, you can get down to download macOS 12 to update your Mac.

-- Click the Update Now or Upgrade Now button on the Software Update window to download the macOS Monterey installer.
+Step 3: Click the Upgrade Now button on the Software Update window to download the macOS Monterey installer.

-- Open Apple Store and search for macOS Monterey.
-Or you can go to Apple Support site and find macOS Monterey, it will transit to your App Store.
+Step 1: Open Apple Store and search for macOS Monterey.
+Or you can go to the Apple Support site and find macOS Monterey, it will transit to your App Store.

-The macOS download process not only gets the macOS Monterey installer, but it also downloads the updates of your Mac apps.
+The macOS download process not only gets the macOS 12 Monterey installer, but it also downloads the updates of your Mac apps, such as Safari, Mail, FaceTime.
 And it will take place in the background.
 You can use your Mac normally.

-If you don't want to manually update macOS every time the new one releases, check "keep my Mac up to date".
+If you don't want to manually update macOS every time the new one releases, check "Automatically keep my Mac up to date".